shopware/docs/guides/plugins/plugins/content/stock/implementing-your-own-stock-storage.md

 ## Overview

-Shopware stores stock as simple values in the `product` table.
-If you need to a more advanced stock management system, or you would simply like to write the stock alterations to a different system, you can implement your own stock storage.
+Shopware stores stock as simple integer values in the `product` table.
+If you need a more advanced stock management system, or would simply like to write the stock alterations to a different system, you can implement your own stock storage.

 ## Prerequisites